derikz/games/README.md

 Various little games, I used to learn and play with programming languages

+To build a game call *make* in a subdirectory.
+Maybe read the prerequisites in *Makefile* first.

 ## Hectic

 A maze running game.
 Collect prices and don't bump into obstacles and walls.